 What is the effect of the growing population?

-Greater Phoenix's population of 4 million is already too large for any single university (ASU) to have monopoly power as a free-standing state university.
-The varying demographic and geographic differences necessitate separate public universities that further specialize as a function of cost structure, learning style, rankings, and mission so as to maximize access and efficiency.
-Furthermore, there exists a significant migration rate of people from rural Arizona and from outside of Arizona into Greater Phoenix who still seek educational and employment opportunities.
-PSU and AzTech can handle this additional population growth.
-And, unlike ASU, PSU and AzTech need not require first-year students to live on-campus.
+Greater Phoenix's current population of 4.3 million is already too big for any one university (ASU) to have monopoly power as a free-standing state university and its future population by 2025 is projected to have grown by 1 million.
+The varying demographic and geographic differences necessitate separate public universities that further diversify and specialize as a function of cost structure, learning style, mission, rankings, and branding so as to maximize student success and institutional innovation.
+Also, a large percentage of people still migrate from rural Arizona and from outside of Arizona into Greater Phoenix who seek educational and employment opportunities.
+PSU and AzTech can assist with this population expansion.

 Does this separation result in low-quality institutions?